Sheiphan/M4T-Open-Source/LASER/README.md

 LASER is a library to calculate and use multilingual sentence embeddings.

-**CURRENT VERSION:**
-* We now provide updated LASER models which support over 200 languages.
-Please see [here](nllb/README.md) for more details including how to download the models and perform inference.

 According to our experience, the sentence encoder also supports code-switching, i.e. the same sentences can contain words in several different languages.